Apache Kafka protocol with serde, quote, syn and proc_macro2

 Conclusion

 Tansu uses serde, quote, syn and proc_macro2 to implement the Apache Kafka® protocol.
 Tansu is a drop-in replacement for Apache Kafka® with PostgreSQL, S3 or memory storage engines.
-Licensed under the GNU AGPL, and written in 100% safe 🦺 async 🚀 Rust 🦀.
+Licensed under the Apache License, and written in 100% safe 🦺 async 🚀 Rust 🦀.